ballerina-attic/playground-external-service/README.md

  ## <a name="what-you-build"></a> What you’ll build

- In this example you will you Ballerina to invoke an remote service.
+ In this example you will use Ballerina to invoke an remote service.

  ## <a name="pre-req"></a> Prerequisites
  - JDK 1.8 or later